Catania–Fontanarossa Airport: Development since the 2000s

 To cope with the fast passenger growth, two additional terminals were opened in 2018 (Terminal B and C).
 Terminal C is used exclusively by easyJet.

+2023 Terminal Fire and temporary disruption

+On 16 July 2023, a part of the airport was burned in a fire of unclear origin.
+Flights to Catania on that day were redirected to Comiso, Palermo and Trapani, and other flight activity was almost entirely interrupted until the following 19 July.
+Flights over the following 3 week period continued to be disrupted until the normal operations were fully resumed on 5 August.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Catania–Fontanarossa Airport: